Quick start

 Prerequisites

-• Go, any one of the three latest major releases of Go.
+• Go, any one of the two latest major releases of Go.

 For installation instructions, see Go’s Getting Started guide.